-In addition, policy search step is also difficult.
-The pre-dropout system must be controlled with policies that yield good performance, but a good post-dropout policy may be a bad pre-dropout policy.
+In addition, the policy search step is difficult, as testing post-dropout policies on the pre-dropout system may result in poor performance.}

-We studied a form of this problem in \cite{fiscko2022confident}, which proposed a policy evaluation method based on policy importance sampling (IS) \cite{jiang2016doubly} for deterministic dropout of a single agent.
-Policy IS is desirable for the dropout problem as it would successfully avoid the issue of sampling from the pre-dropout system with a bad policy.
+\bluethree{We studied a form of this problem in \cite{fiscko2022confident}, in which we proposed a policy evaluation method based on policy importance sampling (IS) \cite{jiang2016doubly} for deterministic dropout of a single agent.
+Policy IS is desirable for the dropout problem as it successfully avoids the issue of sampling from the pre-dropout system with a bad policy.
 Policy IS cannot be applied directly to this problem, however, as the pre- and post-dropout systems have different models, meaning the IS estimator cannot be evaluated.
-The proposed solution enabled policy IS by leveraging structural connections between the pre-and post-dropout MDPs.
-We demonstrated that the target policy can be represented in the dimension of the pre-dropout policy; then, policy IS can be applied as usual with samples from the pre-dropout MDP to find an estimated value, which then can be marginalized to find the value of the post-dropout MDP.
+The proposed solution enabled IS by leveraging structural connections between the pre-and post-dropout MDPs.
+We demonstrated that the target policy can be represented in the dimension of the pre-dropout policy; then, standard IS can be applied to pre-dropout trajectories, and marginalization to finds the value post-dropout. }

 \ifarxiv\else \fi